Sengorius/sengorius.github.io/source/repositories/docker-proxy/upgrade-v2.rst

    You have currently checked out the tag 'v1.*.*', which is outdated!
    Please use 'DockerExec self-update' to switch to the latest version.

 If your current version is now v2.*.*, the biggest part of the update is already done.
-You are just missing the proxy containers.
+Keep an eye on the ``.env`` file in your Proxy-Stack directory and compare it with the ``.env.template`` again.
+It has simplified a lot!
+Lastly you are missing the proxy containers.

+#.
+Check the ``.env`` file in Docker-Proxy-Stack directory and compare with current ``.env.template`` file.
 #.
 Make sure, you saved all progress of your current projects and docker files.
 #.
 Run ``DockerExec finish``, to stop and remove any running docker container.
 #.
 As of installation in v1, you will probably have some lines added to your ``.bashrc`` file.
 Those lines can now be